zephyrproject-rtos/zephyr/tests/benchmarks/footprint/README.txt

 Building and Running Project:

-This microkernel project does not generate any output in the default case (TEST=min).
+This project does not generate any output in the default case (TEST=min).
 In the regular case (TEST=reg) and the maximal case (TEST=max), it outputs to the console.
 It can be built and executed on QEMU as follows: